 In English, the noun house changed when the number of houses did, but the adjective red did not change.

-In Spanish, both nouns and adjectives change when the number changes, to encode the information about plurality.
+In Spanish, articles, nouns and adjectives all change when the number changes in order to encode the information about plurality.

 Agreement in gender